 Respite allows the family caregiver an opportunity to have a break.
 The Nebraska Lifespan Respite Network offers six state coordinators to help families get connected to respite providers and other resources.

 A statewide helpline with trained counselors who can assist with children’s behavioral health needs.
 Call 888-866-8660.

 Provides peer-to-peer navigational support to families who have children with behavioral health needs.

 A developmental pediatrician is a physician who has specialized training in child development.
 There is a national shortage of these types of providers.
 Many families seek these specialized providers to help diagnose the child’s disability and obtain care.
-In Nebraska, there are currently four developmental pediatricians.
-They include:
+In Nebraska, there are several developmental pediatricians, including: